Study Abroad at Maynooth University

 Exploring Community & Culture

-IFSA-Butler's Exploring Community & Culture program (C&C) at UCD is designed to take students' study abroad experiences to another level.
+IFSA-Butler's Exploring Community & Culture program (C&C) at Maynooth University is designed to take students' study abroad experiences to another level.
 It encourages them to get the most out of their time abroad by blending intercultural learning with an exploration of the local community and local community groups.